 - Submit an online application*

 Applicants should be a licensed occupational therapist or be eligible for licensing and should be employed as an occupational therapist or have a minimum of one year’s experience as an occupational therapist.
-USAHS MOT graduates may enter the program without a license, but must be licensed and employed as an OT by the second term of the PPODT.
+USAHS MOT graduates, that enter the PPOTD program within six months of their MOT graduation, may enter without a license, but must be licensed and employed as an OT by the beginning of the second term of the PPOTD.

-*USAHS MOT graduates only need to submit an online application.
+*USAHS MOT graduates who, graduated within six months of starting the PPOTD program, only need to submit an online application.

 Transfer of Credit

 USAHS will consider accepting graduate credits from other accredited institutions (up to 25% of academic credits may be transferred) provided they are consistent with your area of interest and meet USAHS standards.
 Please contact your enrollment advisor for further details.
 USAHS MOT graduates may receive 6 (six) credits toward their PPOTD.

 International Students Applying for Admission

 Foreign-trained candidates who do not require a student visa to participate in University courses and/or degrees can be considered for admission.
 To enter the PPOTD program the following will apply: